GoldthorpeScouts/goldthorpescouts/content/cubs.md

 # Structure

-A Cub  Pack is usually organised into small groups called Sixes, each headed up my an older Cub called a Sixer, and often with a Seconder as well.
+A Cub  Pack is usually organised into small groups called Sixes, each headed up by an older Cub called a Sixer, and often with a Seconder as well.
 Sixes can be used in a number of ways to facilitate the organisation of the Cub Scout Pack.
 They may provide a 'home' area for Cub Scouts to gather at points at the start, during or at the end of the Pack meeting

 # Structure